ADVERTISEMENT

 Introduction:

 Abdominal migraine is a kind of migraine primarily affecting the stomach.
+Abdominal migraines are also called stomach migraines.
 They are not headaches.
 They cause belly aches.
-Abdominal migraines mostly affect children between the ages of seven and ten.
+Stomach migraines especially affect children between the ages of seven and ten.
 Abdominal headaches are rare in adults.
 Mostly girls are affected.
 This type of migraine is uncommon.
+This article elaborates on the causes, triggering factors, symptoms, management, and prevention of stomach migraine.

 What Are the Causes and Triggers of Abdominal Migraine?

 The exact cause is not known.
 They often happen as a response to triggers that cause a migraine headache.
 Abdominal migraine is a common cause of chronic and recurrent abdominal pain in children.
 Changes in histamine and serotonin levels in the body are responsible for this migraine.
 Stress can affect them.
-Foods such as chocolate and food with monosodium glutamate may trigger abdominal migraine in some people.
+Foods such as chocolate, caffeine, aged cheese, alcohol, aspartame, and food with monosodium glutamate may trigger stomach migraine in some people.
+Abdominal migraine in children can be triggered by many factors.
+Children are at more risk of getting abdominal migraines.

 Swallowing a lot of air may also trigger abdominal migraine.
 Exhaustion and motion sickness can also trigger abdominal migraine.
 15 % of the patients who have chronic stomach pain may have abdominal migraine.
 Kids who have abdominal migraines may get migraine headaches when they get older.
 Abdominal migraine tends to run in families.
 Genetic factors are involved as the condition is more common in children with a migraine family history.
 About 60 % of children with the condition have a positive family history of migraine.